mertkarababa7/ApartmentManagementSystemWebsite/README.md

-This is an Apartment Manager system by Mert Karababa
+# This is an Apartment Manager system by Mert Karababa

-Abilities>>
+# # Abilities>>

-+Register Apartment Customer
+Register Admin

- -Register Customer with Name,Surname,Phone Number,Door Number
+Register Costumer with Name,Surname,Phone Number,Door Number,password

- -Check if Customer Paid Depozit or not
+Login with Admin

- -Register Customer with Registered Admin id
+Check Costumers, Delete, Update

-+Register Admin
+Login with Costumer

-+Checking Empty Doors
+# ## #Updates>>

-+
+Update 1   (26.12.2020)

-Features>>
+- asdasd